mdmitry01/WinRes/README.md

 3. Move the active window to the left side of the screen
 4. Move the active window to the right side of the screen

+#### Warning

-**Warning**: the window resizing feature is experimental, which means it may not work in some cases.
+The window moving/resizing feature is experimental, which means it may not work in some cases.
 It also means that the feature may be removed in a future release.

 ## Screenshots